 You can’t ignore practices or games.
 You can’t ignore where you are in your season.
 You can’t avoid the fact that this sport takes a lot out of you.

-That experience was one of the reasons why I approached my equally skate enamored Canadian friend and proposed that we build a program to help athletes reach their goals that actually takes into account the fact that they play a sport.
+That experience was one of the reasons why I decided to build a program to help athletes reach their goals that actually takes into account the fact that they play a sport.

-Not only is it a training plan to boost your athleticism, but it comes with access to coaches who understand the physical demands of a full-contact sport on skates.
-Two skaters that have been there and can help you adjust your schedule to fit your demands.
+Not only is it a training plan to boost your athleticism, but it comes with access to a coach (IT’S MEEEEEE!) who understands the physical demands of a full-contact sport on skates.
+A skater that has been there and can help you adjust your schedule to fit your demands.
 (Even if that means taking a week off.
 Because sometimes it does.)

 Here’s an idea of what the program entails: